mximp/se-limitations-slr/README.md

 Contribution can be made in form of Round I or Round II assessment.

 ---
-**!AUTHORITY NOTE!** Be aware that contribution into the assessement does not imply inclusion into the list of survey authors.
+**!AUTHORITY NOTE!** Be aware that only _significant contribution_ into the assessement will be considered as a reason to include contributor into the list of survey authors. _Significance_ of the assessement is defined as providing 100+ Round I/Round II assessments.
 Along with that every assessment contributor will be mentioned in acknowledgments section of the produced paper.

 ---